Rose Valley financial scandal: 2017 political fallout

-The arrests of Bandyopadhyay and Paul in January 2017 triggered intense political conflict in West Bengal.
-Chief Minister Mamata Banerjee condemned the arrests as a "political vendetta" by the central government.
-She called for mass protests and questioned why leaders from the BJP, specifically Narendra Modi and Amit Shah, were not subjected to similar scrutiny in light of the scam.> In response, Banerjee convened an emergency meeting with TMC MPs and party leaders demonstrated at the CBI office in support of Bandyopadhyay, with West Bengal minister Firhad Hakim among them.
+The arrests of Bandyopadhyay and Paul in January 2017 caused political conflict in West Bengal.
+Former Chief Minister Mamata Banerjee called the arrests a "political vendetta" by the central government.
+She called for protests and asked why BJP leaders Narendra Modi and Amit Shah were not investigated similarly.
+She held an emergency meeting with TMC MPs, and party leaders demonstrated at the CBI office in support of Bandyopadhyay, including West Bengal minister Firhad Hakim.

-The reactions split along party lines.
-Leaders from the BJP, such as Dilip Ghosh, welcomed the arrests, suggesting that more were imminent, while Sidharth Nath Singh cited the "ongoing violence in Bengal" as a concern.
+BJP leaders such as Dilip Ghosh welcomed the arrests and said more would follow.
+Sidharth Nath Singh cited "ongoing violence in Bengal" as a concern.
 CPI(M) MP Md Salim noted Bandyopadhyay's "swift fall from prominence."
-Meanwhile, the Indian National Congress rallied behind the TMC, with spokesperson Randeep Singh Surjewala accusing Modi of "vendetta politics" and raising questions about why central minister Babul Supriyo had not been arrested despite being named in the scam.
-Additionally, senior Congress leader Ahmed Patel contacted Banerjee to express his solidarity during the crisis.
+The Indian National Congress supported the TMC; spokesperson Randeep Singh Surjewala accused Modi of "vendetta politics" and asked why central minister Babul Supriyo had not been arrested despite being named in the scam.
+Senior Congress leader Ahmed Patel called Banerjee to express support.
+Bandyopadhyay's wife, a TMC MLA, did not comment publicly, saying the party would handle the situation.

-Amid the political upheaval, Bandyopadhyay's wife, who is a TMC MLA, refrained from making public comments, stating that the party would manage the situation.The events underline the intricate connections between politics and crime in West Bengal and reflect the ongoing tensions within the state's political environment.